Rhino Rebellion

 Predators

 It is not just the impressive rhino however that volunteers have worked alongside recently; one of the unique privileges of working with Dr Masterson is the variety and amount of predator work that volunteers have access to.
-As the resident vet to Phinda Game Reserve, volunteers are exposed to working with cheetah, lion, leopard and hyena.
+As the resident vets at Phinda Game Reserve, volunteers are exposed to working with cheetahs, lions, leopards, and hyenas.

-Cheetah are occasionally darted and treated for injuries sustained from attacks while being chased off their kills by lion, hyena and leopard.
-Fighting between rival male coalitions may also results in injuries that require veterinary treatment.
+Cheetahs are occasionally darted and treated for injuries sustained from attacks while being chased off their kills by lions, hyenas and leopards.
+Fighting between rival male coalitions may also result in injuries that require veterinary treatment.

-As the reserve provide a closed ecosystem, the wildlife within the reserve is successfully managed by a wildlife research team at Phinda.
-This often requires a vet to be on site to assist with contraceptive programmes or research projects.
+As the reserve provides a closed ecosystem, the wildlife within the reserve is successfully managed by a wildlife research team at Phinda.
+This often requires a vet to be on-site to assist with contraceptive programmes or research projects.

-A recent volunteer drained the abscess on a zebra within a local reserve following it being sedated, showing just how involved the wildlife veterinary work can be!
+A recent volunteer drained the abscess on a zebra within a local reserve following its sedation, showing just how involved the wildlife veterinary work can be!